Emerging Traditional Artists Program

 The South is home to an abundance of folk and traditional art forms.
 Folk and traditional arts share the aesthetics, practices, and values of families, geographic communities, occupational groups, ethnic heritage groups, etc. Folk and traditional arts are learned orally, or by observation and imitation, often through a mentor artist instructing an apprentice.
 They are usually maintained without formal instruction or academic training.
 Some traditional arts have a deep-rooted history with little change, while others are constantly evolving and adapting to their changing environment.

 For the purposes of this application, the folk and traditional arts of Central Appalachia include music, handcrafts/material culture, and foodways.
-Some examples of traditional arts practiced in Central Appalachia are Cherokee stamped pottery, African American buck dancing/clogging, Anglo American ballads, Latin American foodways traditions, Bharatanatyam Indian dance, Traditional Vietnamese Medicine, seed saving/seed sharing, and many more.
+Some examples of traditional arts practiced in Central Appalachia are Cherokee stamped pottery, African American buck dancing/clogging, Anglo American ballads, Latin American foodways traditions, Bharatanatyam Indian dance, Traditional Vietnamese Medicine, and many more.

 Program Goals